psyguy/oldpsyguy.github.io/_posts/2019-04-03-fraternizing-with-r-and-breaking-the-ice.md

 As a gift for reading this far, I would like to introduce [Ditto clipboard manager](https://ditto-cp.sourceforge.io/), a tool that helps you keep tens (or even hundreds) of copied/cut images and texts (also files!) in your clipboard with a very tiny overload on your PC.
 You can always search in the list, and you can use it as a draft pad.
 It takes few minutes to figure it out and you will soon wonder how you had managed to work with a computer without it.

-Feel free to share this article (since _Sharing is Caring_) or leave comments.
+since _Sharing is Caring,_ sharing this article is appreciated, and feel free to leave comments.

 > Fear God, and keep his commandments; for that is the whole duty of everyone -- (Ecclesiastes, 12:13)